-- Prices and availability of food and non-food items, combined into a Consumer Price Index basket as defined by the World Bank, and the extent to which shopkeepers were paying taxes, relying on barter, or providing credit to customers. - Banking sector activities, including formal banking activities and the activities of informal currency exchange traders and Hawala operators.
+- Prices and availability of food and non-food items, combined into a Consumer Price Index basket as defined by the World Bank, and the extent to which shopkeepers selling these items were paying taxes, relying on barter, or providing credit to customers. - Banking sector activities, including formal banking activities and the activities of informal currency exchange traders and Hawala operators.